saramezuri/financial-analysis-tutorial-python/README.md

 The tutorial also demonstrated how to create insightful visualizations, such as candlestick charts and line plots, to enhance data interpretation.

-Additionally, we conducted a return analysis, calculated average daily returns and volatility.
+Additionally, we conducted a return analysis, and calculated average daily returns and volatility.
 By employing practical examples and hands-on coding exercises, this tutorial equips you with the essential tools and skills to conduct a simple financial analysis, helping you to get some information regarding different investments.